-The District operates eight community fire stations, four of which are staffed by volunteers and two 24 hour/7-day a week Advanced Life Support Fire Engines as well as three 24 hour/7-day a week Advanced Life Support Ambulances.
+The District operates eight community fire stations, four of which are staffed by career staff, four of which are staffed by volunteers and two 24 hour/7-day a week Advanced Life Support Fire Engines as well as three 24 hour/7-day a week Advanced Life Support Ambulances.
 The Macleay volunteer station was currently closed FY 2023, due to budget cuts and lack of volunteer response personnel but will reopen in FY 2024.
 Each of the eight fire stations are assigned a geographical area that defines their initial or first-due response area and are supported by the entire District during overlapping call times or multi-apparatus responses.
 The Labish Center Fire Station houses the Incident Support Apparatus and is staffed by Operations Support Volunteers who respond throughout the District on incidents.
-There are 15-18 personnel on-duty each day to respond to emergencies, supplemented by additional volunteers and day-time career staff.
+There are 15-18 personnel on duty each day to respond to emergencies, supplemented by additional volunteers and day-time career staff.